 In this final installment of the #basicAFnutrition eating habits series, I’m going to share a simple mindfulness activity that can help you rekindle your innate ability to self-regulate and control food intake.
 If this sounds a little hokey, I promise you, this definitely can work--especially when you combine this with all the other habits I’ve discussed in this series

 While we all know that we should be meal prepping each week, for some of us, it’s time-consuming to the point of being intimidating.
-It doesn’t have to be that way.
-There are tons of ways to save time and get meal prep done quickly, efficiently and stress-free.
 In this guide, I’m going to share some strategies, tricks, and hacks that make meal prepping less stressful and take less time so you can have healthy meals to eat throughout the week.

 In Part 3 of the Basic As F*CK Nutrition Eating Habits series, I’m going to teach you several ways to measure and portion how much food you eat so you can gain more control over of your food intake and be more successful with your nutrition plan.

 We all know airports aren’t typically the best places for eating.
 However, if you’re willing to plan ahead or search you can eat food that fits your needs while waiting on your flight.
 Here are a few tips to you help eat healthy at the airport.